eexit/Listing/README.markdown

 # Listing

 A very basic PHP script to list files within a directory.
-Useful to share some file.
+Useful to share a FTP directory with only a code snippet.
+PHP code is old because I use these scripts on shared hosting servers which have 5.1 PHP version.

 ## Usage